Beyond separability: convergence rate of vanishing viscosity approximations to mean field games via FBSDE stability: Conclusion

-{\bf Acknowledgment:} W. Yu is supported by the Columbia Innovation Hub grant and NSF grant DMS-2309245.
-Q. Du is supported by NSF grant DMS-2309245.
-W. Tang is supported by NSF grant DMS-2206038, the Columbia Innovation Hub grant, and the Tang Family Assistant Professorship.
+{\bf Acknowledgment:} We thank the referee for their careful reading and valuable suggestions, which have greatly improved this work.
+We thank Alp\'{a}r M\'{e}sz\'{a}ros for pointing out an error in a lemma in a previous version of this work concerning the stability of McKean-Vlasov FBSDEs, and we also thank Daniel Lacker for helpful discussions on how to resolve the issue.
+W. Yu is supported by the Columbia Innovation Hub grant and NSF grant DMS-2309245.
+Q. Du is supported in part by NSF grants DMS-2309245 and DMS-1937254.
+W. Tang is supported by NSF CAREER Award DMS-2538791, the Tang Family Assistant Professorship and a Columbia-CityU/HK collaborative project that is supported by InnoHK Initiative, The Government of the HKSAR and the AIFT Lab.